knayyar0416/CausalML/README.md

-# Marketing Promotion Campaign Uplift Modelling
+# Uplift Modelling on Marketing Promotion Campaign
 In this project, I developed an Uplift Model, using CausalML and Supervised Learning Classification algorithms, to maximize the impact of marketing promotion campaign by targeting right customers.

 ## 🔍 Objective: